QLD2032

 7. Looking Ahead to 2032

-QPP 2026 takes effect from 1 January 2026, explicitly linking training performance and ethical supplier behaviour to future eligibility for government work.
-CSQ’s modelling suggests the construction workforce gap will peak around 2026–27 and remain a structural issue without sustained investment in training and new-entrant pathways.
+The mandatory training policy is gone, but the workforce crisis isn't.
+CSQ's modelling suggests the construction workforce gap will peak around 2026–27 and remain a structural issue without sustained investment in training and new-entrant pathways.

 Looking for local contractors?